-The provisions on confirmatory sampling according to Annex 1 Part D, art.4 of Commission Regulation (EC) No 1237/2007 will be implemented.
-As already explained in Part A, point 3, confirmatory sampling was carried out in parallel with the Public Health Laboratory (NRL for Salmonella) in the beginning of implementation of the SNCP.
-Now that the programme is well underway, successful ring trials have been conducted and accreditation procedures are being pushed forward, confirmatory sampling will be implemented according to provisions of CR (EC) no. 1237/2007 to exclude false-positive results.
+The provisions on confirmatory sampling according to Annex 1 Part D, art.4 of Commission Regulation

 The provisions in paragraph 4 of the annex ((results and reporting) are implemented.
 Reporting will be done of the flock numbers of the different status of sampling.